Ruban-HS/PullRequestTemplate/pull_request_template.md

 ## Related artifacts
 	Architecture docs
 	Data dictionary
-	Any artifacts that will help the reviewer blog explaining the design pattern you are using.
+	Any artifacts/docs that will help the reviewer ex:- blog explaining the design pattern you are using.

 ## Performance test
-	Add performance test results
+	Add performance test results if applicable

 ## Deployment
 	Any special instructions for deploying this PR